 Microsoft 365 offers a cheaper starter plan for as low as $2.50 a month compared to Workspace’s $4.20.
 However, Workspace has a more affordable $18 plan on the highest tier than the former’s $20 fee.
 Moreover, while Microsoft 365 offers 1 TB to all levels, users can get up to 5 TB in the highest plan.

 Microsoft 365 only includes 12 apps compared to Workspace’s 18 services.
-Workspace has more robust company management tools, while the former primarily focus on content management and creation.
+Workspace has more robust company management tools, while the former primarily focuses on content management and creation.

 Google Workspace has better service integration where apps can work with other products, and files, functions, and shortcuts are accessible almost everywhere.
 On the other hand, Microsoft 365 has more limitations on integration and relies heavily on OneDrive to share data and files.